 - 3X points on dining

-In order to earn these rewards, you need to make a minimum of five transactions per statement period.
+In order to earn these rewards, you need to make a minimum of five transactions per statement period (or you’ll earn a flat 250 points, as a result, when paying rent).
 Plus, there’s an option to boost your earnings with the Bilt Mastercard by attaining certain member statuses.